-- Shopping/visitor/business car parking provision - Re-development of the Burnley and Padiham town centres and changing demand - Parking income and maintenance parking.
-Historically there has been a reactive approach to this, which has risked less than ideal outcomes due to the inevitable time and choice constraints.
+- Shopping/visitor/business car parking provision - Re-development of the Burnley and Padiham town centres and changing demand - Parking income and maintenance

 The Car Parking Strategy 2010 addresses parking issues in the town centres of Burnley and Padiham and identifies the approach to parking provision that the Council will take over the next 10 years.
 In addition the strategy identifies guiding principles and policies that will ensure that additional / replacement parking resources will meet changing needs arising from development over that period.